tomshaw/electron-twitter-tools/README.md

 [![JavaScript Style Guide](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-> A cross platfom [Electron](https://electronjs.org) application that allows users to backup and restore lists.
-A powerful multi-user lookup feature that returns most of the relevant API metadata.
-A highly customized streaming search that harvests a litany of data including languages used, geographic locations, user markers and rudimentary sentiment analysis.
-Supports mulitple storage backends thanks to [Knex.js](http://knexjs.org/).

 ## Overview

-This project was originaly developed to learn the basics of [Electron](https://electronjs.org), [Vue](https://vuejs.org), [Vuex](https://vuex.vuejs.org/en) and [Vuetify](https://vuetifyjs.com/en).
-Second Twitter's powerful programming API offers developers the unique ability to develop exciting features not offered out of the box.
+> Electron Twitter Tools a cross platfom [Electron](https://electronjs.org) application that allows users to effortlessly backup and restore user lists, seamlessly manage friends and followers, perform powerful multi account user searches and finally execute highly customized streaming searches that index a litany of data including languages used, geographic locations, sentiment analysis and much more.
+The project was originaly developed to learn the basics of [Electron](https://electronjs.org), [Vue](https://vuejs.org), [Vuex](https://vuex.vuejs.org/en) and [Vuetify](https://vuetifyjs.com/en) but has eloved into much more.
+Thanks to Twitter's powerful programming API that offers developers the unique ability to develop exciting features not currently offered out of the box.
+At this time there is a feature freeze but much more functionalty is planned for the future.

-## Features

-Functionality you'll find in this application include:

-- Ability to backup and restore user lists limited only by Twitter's API.
-- A robust customized streaming search that harvests a litany of data.
-- A multi account lookup that returns most of the relevant API metadata.
-- The ability to expunge user statuses based on robust search criteria.
-- Supports multiple storage backends special thanks to [Knex.js](http://knexjs.org/)

 ## Build Setup
 Once the application is launched you will need to provide your own Twitter API keys in the application configuration panel.
 An Sqlite3 database comes pre-installed and ready to use by default.
 If you wish to use an alternative storage solution [Knex.js](http://knexjs.org/) currently supports Postgres, MSSQL, MySQL, MariaDB, SQLite3, Oracle, and Amazon Redshift.
 At this time only Sqlite3 and MySQL have been tested.
 The system is designed to easily test the others and will be on a time permitting basis.
 A Google Maps API key is also required and can also be added in the application settings control panel.